 Panning a photo with a moving subject is a great way to show motion.
 Using a long exposure on headlights and tail=lights show motion on a street.
 You can drag your shutter on a performer or athlete to show their motion.
 If you want, combine that slow shutter with a rear-sync flash to get the best of both worlds – a sharp subject followed by a ghostly blur.

 Photographers can use rhythm in their photos to show progression or direction.
 A flight of stairs is one example.
-It's essentially a series of the same object progressing in one direction or another.
-Repeated pattens of any kind of items provide your photos with a sense of rhythm, and they lead the viewer's eye.
-Sometimes you can interrupt that pattern to create visual interest within the pattern, instead of leading to your subject.
+It’s essentially a series of the same object progressing in one direction or another.
+Repeated patterns of any items provide your photos with a sense of rhythm, and they lead the viewer’s eye.
+Sometimes you can interrupt that pattern to create visual interest within the pattern instead of leading to your subject.

 Rhythm can appear with shapes, colors, repetition or progression.
 Our minds love rhythm, which is why it’s an essential part of photography, music and other arts.
 We’re drawn into patterns, but we also like an occasional disruption to the rhythm or pattern.
 That’s why songs have a verse and a chorus a few times, then a bridge, and back to a verse and a chorus.

 The audience loves a chorus so we can join into parts of the performance and sing “I Love Rock n’ Roll”, but that gets boring if we just do the same thing over and over again.
 That’s why songs include a bridge.
 It’s a relief from becoming bored with repetition and rhythm.
 Yet than it’s followed the familiar rhythm to close out the song.